AbrahamNeme/AutomaticSkeletonMarkerRelation/README.md

 - The Avatar Project will be configured to work in real time with depth images from the Azure Kinect.
 The goal is to integrate the SMPL model into the captured depth data and create an accurate representation of the person shown in the recordings.

 3. **Utilizing and Testing the SMPL Demo and Live-Demo:**
-- In the provided repository there are 2 executables, which can be used for creating the SMPL Model.
-The Demo, which is utilizing a prerecorded dataset for displaying the SMPL Model frame by frame, and the Live-Demo, which is displaying the SMPL Model for the human in the Kinect cameras live stream.
+- In the provided repository there are 2 executables, which can be used for creating the real time human representation as the SMPL model.
+The demo, which is utilizing a prerecorded dataset for displaying the SMPL model frame by frame, and the live demo, which is displaying the SMPL model in the Kinect cameras live stream.
 Both these will be used to test the functionality of the SMPL model.
-Suitable datasets must also be created or collected to serve as the basis for the testing of the demo.
+Suitable datasets must also be created or collected to serve as the basis for the evaluation.

 4. **Evaluation of the SMPL-Model Fitting:**
-- A comprehensive evaluation of the performance of the SMPL model representation will be conducted to assess the quality of fitting to Kinect recordings.
-Particular attention will be given to the accuracy of the movement of the model and body shape representation.
+- A comprehensive evaluation of the performance of the SMPL model representation will be conducted to assess the quality of fitting the model to depth recordings of a human.
+Particular attention will be given to the accuracy of the pose estimation and body shape representation of the model.
 Weaknesses in the fitting process will be documented to identify potential improvements.

 5. **(Optional): Marker Detection and Assignment**
 - The markers positions will be mapped to the SMPL model to allow for more precise determination of their location relative to the body structure.
 This aims to improve the accuracy and functionality of the entire tracking system.